 The only absolute indication for exploration is persistent renal bleeding.
 Nearly all penetrating renal injuries should be managed surgically.
 The exception is stable patients with no missile penetration of the peritoneum in whom the injury is well staged by computed tomography.

 Wessels et al have shown that gunshot wound victims who have no intra-abdominal organ injury and a demonstrated grade 1-2 renal injury, when managed conservatively, are relatively complication free.
-In sharp contrast, 1 of 4 expectantly managed grade 3-4 injuries were complicated by delayed renal bleeding.
+In sharp contrast, one of four expectantly managed grade 3-4 injuries were complicated by delayed renal bleeding.

-A study by Bjurlin et al found that Selective nonoperative management of penetrating renal injuries resulted in lowered mortality rate, decreased incidence of blood transfusion, and shortened mean ICU and hospital stay compared with nephrectomy; however, results were similar to renorrhaphy.
+A study by Bjurlin et al found that selective nonoperative management of penetrating renal injuries resulted in a lower mortality rate, a decreased incidence of blood transfusion, and a shortened mean ICU and hospital stay compared with nephrectomy; however, results were similar to renorrhaphy.
 Rates of complication were low with selective nonoperative management and were comparable to operative management.

 Stab wounds posterior to the posterior axillary line are less likely to have an associated visceral injury.
 When the diagnostic peritoneal lavage or CT scan is negative for intraperitoneal organ injury and the renal injury not severe, observation of the renal injury may be appropriate.
 Most abdominal penetrating injuries undergo celiotomy by the general surgeons.
 The presence of an unexpected retroperitoneal hematoma upon exploratory laparotomy when the renal injury has not been fully staged radiographically usually warrants renal exploration.